malkhuzayyim/turbo-nuxt3-trpc-starter/README.md

 # Turborepo starter

-This is an official pnpm starter turborepo.
+This is self made turborepo starter.

 ## What's inside?